lycheeverse/lycheeverse.github.io/src/content/docs/recipes/migration.md

 ---
-title: Migrating Websites
+title: Remapping One URL to Another
 ---

 Say you move your website from one domain to another.
 How do you know if you missed to migrate any old links? 🤔

-You can check that with lychee!
+You can check that using lychee's `--remap` option!

 Here's how to check all the links in your sitemap after migrating your website from `example.com` to `example.org`: